mfgc76/ookdbaddin/README.md

 openoffice calc addin to connect to kdb+

-This addin adds a formula Q() to openoffice calc to send command to q.
+This addin adds a formula Q() to openoffice calc to send a command to q.
 It may return an atom/list/table or nothing at all.

 The parameters are as follows: